chri50/cups/README.md

 LEGAL STUFF
 -----------

-Copyright © 2007-2019 by Apple Inc.
+CUPS is copyright © 2007-2019 by Apple Inc.  CUPS and the CUPS logo are trademarks of Apple Inc.
-Copyright © 1997-2007 by Easy Software Products.

-CUPS is provided under the terms of the Apache License, Version 2.0.
-A copy of this license can be found in the file `LICENSE`.
-Additional legal information is provided in the file `NOTICE`.

-Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
-See the License for the specific language governing permissions and limitations under the License.
+The MD5 Digest code is Copyright 1999 Aladdin Enterprises.

+CUPS is provided under the terms of version 2 of the GNU General Public License and GNU Library General Public License.
+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the `doc/help/license.html` or `LICENSE.txt` files for more information.